Call Us 24/7:

 The most important thing to know about getting help at Pinnacle Treatment is that we work to heal the whole person – mind, body, and spirit.

 Where you start and how long you stay depends on you: our experienced, compassionate, professional intake staff recommends a program during pre-admission and admission, but in the end, you decide.
-You’re the most important piece of the puzzle – if the plan doesn’t meet your needs, then it’s not the right plan for you.
-We can assure you that at every level of care, we’ll teach you the practical tools you need to start the journey to sustainable, lifelong recovery.
+If the plan doesn’t meet your needs, then it’s not the right plan for you.
+However, at every level of care, we teach you the practical tools you need to start the journey to sustainable, lifelong recovery.

 Subscribe Subscribe to our email list to get the latest Pinnacle Treatment Centers information right to your inbox